dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

 Data security
 -------------

 Omnia does not store data.
 The passwords Omnia accepts as input to configure the third party tools are validated and then encrypted using Ansible Vault.
+Run ``yum update --security`` routinely on the control plane for the latest security updates.

 For more information on the passwords used by Omnia, see Login Security Settings.